Ask Better Beer

 So the manager goes back and cranks up the pressure on the regulator.

-This extra pressure going into the keg helps counter the extra pressure inside the keg so the beer won’t pour as foamy, but it will pour faster from the tap.
+This extra pressure going into the keg helps counter the internal pressure, so the beer won’t pour as foamy, but it will pour faster from the tap.

-Now back at the tap, it comes out faster, but it's solid; it's clear beer, it’s not foamy any more.
+Now, back at the tap, it comes out faster, but it's solid; it's clear beer, and it’s not foamy anymore.

 The manager thinks, Woohoo!
 I solved the problem!